(Disclosure: Some of the links below may be affiliate links)

 Having a side hustle is a great thing to increase your income.
 But you need to be careful about doing it legally.
 If your side hustle is getting serious, you need to make sure you are respecting the law.

 If you are just selling a few things you do not need anymore, you probably will not have any problem.
-But if you have a side hustle that generating a more serious amount of money, you need to do it right.
+But if you have a side hustle generating a more serious amount of money, you need to do it right.

 Here, a serious amount of money is 2300 CHF per year.
 From that point, you will need to start thinking seriously about it.
 2300 CHF per year is the amount from which you will need to pay social contributions.

 In this article, we see exactly what you need to do if you want to be serious about your side hustles.
 You need to pay taxes, pay social contributions, and maybe declare your company.

 Now, please keep in mind that I am not a lawyer!
 This article is only the result of my research.
 This information is not legal advice!
-If you are unsure about something, you should consult a lawyer or a government official.
+If you are unsure about something, consult a lawyer or a government official.

 That being said, I hope this will be useful as an introduction!
-I wish this information was available when I started my research!
+I wish this information had been available when I started my research!

 Can I side hustle?